lyellread/cs427-final-project/documentation/documentation.md

 ## Formal Scheme Definition

-Our symmetric encryption mode will be CTR mode.
+Our symmetric encryption mode will be a modified CTR mode.

 \begin{center}
 \fcodebox{